d4vidlinux/encrypted-password-manager/README.md

 Only the Password field can stay blank.

-Created in tkinter GUI, this is test for front-end experience.
+Created in tkinter GUI, this is a test for front-end experience.
 Splited in 2 frames.
 Client side and tree view, no limit to store passwords.

 ![interface GUI](app.png)